Local Reinforcement Learning with Action-Conditioned Root Mean Squared Q-Functions: Experiments

 \paragraph{Effect of Action Conditioning at Input:} How does action conditioning affect the performance of local RL methods?
 To investigate, we conduct ablation experiments on two games from MinAtar, Breakout and SpaceInvaders, using both AD and ARQ.
-The results can be found in Figure~\ref{fig:cond}.
+The results can be found in Figure \ref{fig:cond}.
 We find a significant improvement when actions are conditioned at the input instead of at the output.
+To further understand this difference, we analyzed the hidden activations using PCA and compared them against predicted Q-values as presented in Figure \ref{fig:pca_ac_analysis}.
+Without action conditioning, activations cluster almost entirely by action identity and show no meaningful correlation with Q-values, indicating that action-related variance dominates the representation space.
+With action conditioning, representations become more state-driven and exhibit a mild positive relationship with Q-values, suggesting that the model can allocate capacity toward value-relevant structure rather than implicitly inferring action identity.
 Interestingly, this design choice provides only a slight improvement for AD, while yielding a significant increase in performance for ARQ.
-We conjecture this is due to the increase in the capacity of each cell to capture the granularity within each specific state-action pair, while AD saturates with action-agnostic information.
+We conjecture this is due to the increase in the capacity of each cell to capture the granularity within each specific state–action pair, while AD saturates with action-agnostic information.

 \paragraph{Effect of Goodness Nonlinearities:} One question that naturally arises is the choice of the goodness function.
 Does the RMS function perform superiorly compared to other functions?
 We ablate on this design choice and conduct experiments on two games from MinAtar, Breakout and SpaceInvaders.
-As shown in Table~\ref{table-1}, we find that using the RMS goodness functions yields superior performance, followed by the mean and the mean squared function.
-We conjecture that a smaller magnitude in the goodness can enhance stability of training.
+As shown in Table \ref{table-1}, we find that using the RMS goodness functions yields superior performance, followed by the mean and the mean squared function.
+Beyond performance, our analysis suggests that RMS maintains healthier activation magnitudes throughout training, whereas using mean squared function produces extremely large early goodness values that later suppress activation norms (see Figure \ref{fig:rms}).
+This stabilization effect likely preserves a richer and more expressive representation space, contributing to RMS’s empirical advantage.
 However, we note that all functions perform superiorly compared with AD, which demonstrates the versatility of our method.
-We leave it for future work to study the intricate effect each function has on training.